Gerwand/opengrl/README.md

 2. Tracks recording
     - *Discretizing track* - the data is organized into the queue, and it is being pushed out and in every next frame with the limited buffer size.
-      The track is being discretized and into equal length segments.
+      The track is being discretized creating always the same number of segments.
-      The every point of the track is being compared with other track to determine similarity.
+      The every segment orientation is being compared with each other to compare similarity.
+The KNN classifier is used.
 3. Hand tracing
     - *Use hand center from step 1. to detect hand movement* - it is returning raw dx, dy every frame, like mouse coursor movement.